egonelbre/guide/programming/timeclock/server.md

 ![Project View 01](images/project-view-01.png)

-Before proceeding we can ask our customer whether this is what they were looking for.
+Before proceeding we can ask users whether this is what they were looking for.
 This is so we can understand whether we are on the right track.